 Grams are more accurate for smaller measurements than pounds and ounces, which is why they’re recommended for measuring small corn snakes.
-Common kitchen scales should be able to measure in grams, but if yours don’t, there are plenty online that do.
+Common kitchen scales should be able to measure in grams.

-Here is some information on how long corn snakes can survive without food.
+Here some info on how long corn snakes can survive without food.

 Do Corn Snakes Eat When Shedding?

 Corn snakes grow quickly and can reach five feet in length.
-However, their skin isn’t designed to stretch to fit their size like ours is.
+However, their skin isn’t designed to stretch to fit their size.
 As such, corn snakes shed their skin every few weeks when they’re still small and growing.
 The time between sheds increases as they age.

 Their colors and patterns will also grow darker at this point.
 This change in coloration will clear up, and your snake will look normal again.
-Then 3 or 4 days later, they’ll start their shed.
+Then 3 or 4 days later, they’ll start their shed again.

-During this time, they may find it hard to digest.
-As such, they won’t bother eating.
+During this time, they may find it hard to digest and won’t bother eating.
 But don’t worry.
 Shedding doesn’t take long, and they’ll have their appetite back when they’re done.
 All that being said, some corns eat during shedding anyway.
 Yours might do either.